-5. Network topography
+4. Network topography

 The SWIS is modelled as a 2-node system with a single uniform price.
 Interconnectors between both nodes, Muja and Goldfields, allow representation of the major congestion points in the system.
-Figure 5-1 shows the network configuration modelled in PLEXOS.
+Figure 4shows the network configuration modelled in PLEXOS.

-Figure 5-1 2-node model of SWIS
+Figure 4 2-node model of SWIS

 This network configuration has taken into consideration the impact of the commissioning of the MWEP, Southern Section, which has strengthened the network connection between Neerabup and Three Springs.
 Construction of this network augmentation was completed in March 2015.
-The completion of the MWEP has eliminated the congestion between Muja and what was previously represented in the model as the North Country node.
-As a result the thermal limits that existed between Muja and North Country have also been removed from the model.
+The completion of the MWEP eliminated the congestion between Muja and what was previously represented in the model as the North Country node.
+As a result the thermal limits that existed between Muja and North Country have been removed from the model.
+These changes were first implemented in the model throughout last year's study.